sarietta/theoputer-blog/content/posts/clock.md

 the oscillator.

-An oscillator of this form is comprised of a resonator and a feedback loop that stabalizes and amplifies the resonator so we can do things with the resonator.
+An oscillator of this form is comprised of a resonator and a feedback loop that stabilizes and amplifies the resonator so we can do things with the resonator.
 A common resonator you may be familiar with is a quartz crystal.
 It turns out, through something called the piezoelectric effect, if you *physically* squeeze (most) crystals you